50 years later, Dylan's electric guitar returns to Newport

 Dylan used the Fender Stratocaster in his performance on July 25, 1965, when he strode on stage in a leather jacket and launched into the song "Maggie's Farm."
 The performance drew a mix of boos and cheers from the audience, from some who were thrilled by the performance and others who felt abandoned by someone who until then had been best known for singing protest songs with an acoustic guitar.

-The moment is considered one of the most important in rock history.
+The moment is considered one of the most important moments in rock history.

 Jim Irsay, owner of the NFL's Indianapolis Colts, bought the guitar in 2013 for $965,000.
 It was the most expensive guitar ever sold at auction.
-The curator of his rare guitar collection, Chris McKinney, brought the guitar to the festival Friday, toting it with him as a carry-on a commercial flight, he said.
+The curator of his rare guitar collection brought it to the festival Friday.

 Organizers say they also hope the guitar can be played this weekend, although it has not been played in public in 50 years.
 It's not clear yet who will play the guitar, although Sweet has said repeatedly that while an invitation was extended to Dylan, he would not be coming to the festival this year.